percona/pmm/docs/proposals/pmm/01-vm-artifacts-redesign.md

 #### Going beyond the PoC

+Podman was used just for the demo and could also be docker.

 There is no need to bind volume.
 Persistent volume should be mounted to the correct path so docker state and volumes would be saved there automatically.

 Ignition has a lot of features, so there could be:

 - additional service to re-size volume if it is expanded
-- configuration files that change behavior of the container (envs)
+- configuration files that change the behavior of the container (envs)
 - auto-rollback
 - etc